BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-04-26-Kevin-Otto_GS1-US.md

 Kevin received his Master of Business Administration from the University of Arkansas and received his Bachelor of Science in Business Logistics from Penn State.

 <br>
-At XChain2, Mr. Abbott will discussing:
+At XChain2, Mr. Otto will be discussing:
 <br>
 <br>
 <p><b>Making the Case for Interoperability and Developing Blockchain-Based Industry Standards</b></p>